 Learn more about Medicare .

-What can you get through the Pharmaceuticals Benefits Scheme?
+What can you get through the Pharmaceutical Benefits Scheme?

-If you have a wound or pressure injury and need medication or dressings, you should see your doctor who’ll prescribe what you need.
-Most medications and some dressings are funded through the Pharmaceuticals Benefits Scheme (PBS).
+If you have a wound or pressure injury and need medication or dressings, you should see your doctor.
+They'll prescribe what you need.
+Most medications and some dressings are funded through the Pharmaceutical Benefits Scheme (PBS).

-Learn more about the Pharmaceuticals Benefits Scheme (PBS) .
+Learn more about the Pharmaceutical Benefits Scheme (PBS) .

 What can you get through the National Epidermolysis Bullosa Dressing Scheme?

-If you have epidermolysis bullosa you will need specialised dressings and bandages to manage the disease, reduce skin damage and the risk of infection.
+If you have epidermolysis bullosa you'll need specialised dressings and bandages to manage the disease, reduce skin damage and the risk of infection.

 You may be eligible to get most wound care items, like dressings and bandages through the National Epidermolysis Bullosa Dressing Scheme.

-You can continue to access the National Epidermolysis Bullosa Dressing Scheme, even when you are a NDIS participant.
+You can continue to access the National Epidermolysis Bullosa Dressing Scheme, even if you're a NDIS participant.

 To learn more or apply, go to the National Epidermolysis Bullosa Dressing Scheme .